 The EB-5 program does not require immigrant investors to manage their investment on a day to day basis.

 After five years, the investors and their family may obtain US citizenship, subject to meeting all immigration requirements, as required under law.

-For investments in areas other than "targeted employment areas," the minimum amount of investment is $1 million USD.
-Investments in “targeted employment areas,” which include most regional center projects, can qualify with a minimum of $500,000 USD.
+For investments in areas other than "targeted employment areas," the minimum amount of investment is $1.8 million USD.

 To "invest" is to contribute equity or capital to the enterprise.
 The individual investor cannot receive any bond, note, or other debt arrangement from the enterprise in exchange for the contribution of capital.
 This also includes the idea the investor buys a house or condo as this is prohibited also.
 This includes any stock redeemable at the holder’s request.
 Provision for guaranteed returns and redemptions will be classified by the USCIS as impermissible debt arrangements.
 Also, the applicant’s personal guarantee of a loan that is the primary obligation of the enterprise does not constitute an equity investment of capital by the applicant.

 The USCIS requires proof that the capital invested is "at risk".
 The USCIS focuses on actual and intended uses of capital to confirm the capital will be spent according to the submitted comprehensive business plan as outlined in the partnership documents.
 Further the USCIS will review documents submitted to show that all ($1,800,000 or $900,000 if qualified) EB-5 capital will be used for job creation and profit-generating activity.

 Any person who can demonstrate the ability to: 1) deploy the required amount into the American economy, 2) document that the capital was legally earned, and 3) satisfy general eligibility requirements (e.g., medical, criminal) is qualified to apply for the EB-5 program.
 There are no language, business, or education requirements for applicants.